-- Undertakings subject to collective insolvency proceedings or fulfilling the criteria i. under their domestic law for being placed in collective insolvency proceedings at the request of their creditors. - Undertakings subject to an outstanding recovery order following a Commission ii. decision declaring an aid granted by Malta illegal and incompatible with the internal market. - iii.
-Undertakings that have not honoured their obligations further to a recovery order issued by MSD. - Exclusions as per provisions of Commission Regulation (EU) No 2023/2831 of 13 iv.
-December 2023 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid, where applicable. - Undertakings whose activities8 include, directly or indirectly, the provision of any ٧. of the eligible expenditure, are excluded from applying for such expenditure. - Undertakings that have the internal capability9 to develop or retail any of the vi. eligible expenditure are excluded from applying for such expenditure.
+- i.
+Undertakings subject to collective insolvency proceedings or fulfilling the criteria under their domestic law for being placed in collective insolvency proceedings at the request of their creditors. - ii.
+Undertakings subject to an outstanding recovery order following a Commission decision declaring an aid granted by Malta illegal and incompatible with the internal market. - iii.
+Undertakings that have not honoured their obligations further to a recovery order issued by MSD. - Exclusions as per provisions of Commission Regulation (EU) No 2023/2831 of 13 December 2023 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid, where applicable. - v.
+Undertakings whose activities include, directly or indirectly, the provision of any of the eligible expenditure, are excluded from applying for such expenditure.

-8 The principal activities shall be determined according to the NACE code and/or M&A.
+&lt;sup>10 The principal activities shall be determined according to the NACE code and/or M&A.